 “But that’s…” He frowned.
 Located squarely between their pod’s territory and Pod 24’s, the Hill was an overgrown mess of fallen buildings and ancient trees.
 Seeing anything at all from the outside was almost impossible.
 “Sammie, did you go into the no-go zone?”

 “Well, duh.”
 She flipped her braids and scowled again.
 “And I’m going back there too.
 Are you coming with me or not?”
 She waited for his nod, and her smile reappeared, like the springtime sun after an overly long winter.
 “Then let’s go!”

 She turned and darted off, all long limbs and infectious energy, and CJ, as he’d always done, followed close behind.

-Read the rest of The Stars That Sing now!
+Visit the city of a thousand Eyes; read the rest of The Stars That Sing now!